cyrionp/SpeechRecognition/README.md

 # SpeechRecognition

-Speech Recognition web-based Python app sample will be developed and published
+Speech Recognition is a web-based Python with Flask sample app.
+It will be developed and published

 # Resources